 - Spread the remaining apple filling over the center of the dough.
 Again, fold the top and bottom of the dough over the filling.

 - While the dough rests, heat the oil in a large Dutch oven on medium until it reaches 375 degrees F.

 - Pat the dough out to 1/2-inch thickness.

-- Using a pizza cutter, cut the dough into a grid pattern, making 1-inch pieces.
+- Using a pizza cutter, cut the dough into a grid pattern, making 1-inch strips.

-- Allow the fritters to rest for about 10 minutes.
+- Allow the fritters to rest while the oil heats.

 - Carefully drop each fritter into the warm oil.
 Do not overcrowd the pan, or the oil temperature will drop too quickly.
 Add 4 or 5 fritters at a time.

 - Fry for about 3 minutes or until golden brown.